 Eddy has completed two short-term mobility programs in Paris, France, and also completed a long-term mobility program in the Middle East for two years.
 He has a passion for youth empowerment and advocacy, aiming to create a platform for Youth voices at the highest levels of business, corporations and government.

-She is passionate about meeting new people and always keen to contribute to causes that positively impact society, particularly in the context of ASEAN, Indonesia, and Australia.
+She highly enjoys meeting new people and is always keen to contribute to causes that positively impact society, particularly in the context of ASEAN, Indonesia, and Australia.

 Muhammad Kenzo Baskoro

 Kenzo is an aspiring student of International relations in Tokyo with former experience in project management and communication strategy.
 Prior to his application with AAYSP He was involved in several projects working with the communication and branding team.
 He was a communication intern in ASEAN foundation institution in Jakarta.

 His former projects in the institution including his contribution to the promotion of ASEAN brand with the youth through media strategy, promoting ASEAN youth project into focus.
 Recently, through his former works in the communication team with ASEAN he was selected as a communication associate with London Politica, A pro-bono political risk organization based in London.

 Working through volunteering means Kenzo is also an ASEAN enthusiast, having been contributed to ASEAN led youth program before this when he was selected Indonesian representatives for ASEAN Youth Leadership Program.
 Through his experience, Kenzo enjoys investing time with challenges given and utilize them into potential.
 He is currently seeking learning opportunities to re-learn and grow personally and professionally.